charlie-vf/genshin-recipes-blog/README.md

 ## **Introduction**

 The Genshin Recipes Blog was created for my fifth project in Code Institute's Full Stack Software Development Course.

 The objective of this site was to provide players of miHoYo's Genshin Impact with a place to share recipes inspired by those you can craft in-game within a community atmosphere where they can easily interact with content and personalise their experience.
+All users should be able to view the recipes posted to the site and other user profiles.
+Users should be able to create an account, whereby they can publish recipes; like, mark as made & comment on recipes, and edit their own profiles.

 Although aimed at the game's player base, it is largely a Japanese/Chinese inspired recipes blog which is suitable for anybody who is looking for inspiration in these areas.